Diving in the Maldives is our passion

 Bathala Island Resort, North-Ari Atoll

 Bathala is a charming small Maldives island with some of the most beautiful house reefs around and with a very homely atmosphere.
-Situated west of Male, the island can be reached both by waterplane and speedboat.
-Price range: 3 stars plus
+Situated west of Male, the island can be reached by waterplane.
+Price range: 4 stars

 Hondaafushi Island Resort, Haa-Dhaalu Atoll